Robinson Funeral Homes Are Prepared to Safely Care for Families During the COVID-19 Pandemic

 Robinson Funeral Homes remain committed and prepared to safely care for the families it serves during the novel coronavirus (COVID-19) pandemic.
 Whenever possible, Robinson Funeral Homes will continue to enable families to participate in the rituals that are most important to them.A member of the National Funeral Directors Association (NFDA), Robinson Funeral Homes regularly receive information via NFDA from the CDC, Department of Health and Human Services and other agencies about the evolution of COVID-19 in the United States.
 NFDA continues to lead the conversation with federal officials about the role of funeral service as it relates to the COVID-19 pandemic.

 We recognize and take very seriously our responsibility to protect the health of those we are privileged to serve as well as our staff.
 We will continue to guide families, as we always have, in ways they can meaningfully and safely commemorate the life of their loved one, while adhering to the guidance issued by federal, state, and local public health officials.
-According to the, State of SC Executive Order No. 2021-11 effective March 1, 2021, the total number of persons present or in attendance at a Gathering shall not exceed 50% of the location’s occupancy limit.
-Face coverings are still required, and “social distancing” should be practiced in accordance with CDC and DHEC guidance.
+According to the State of SC Executive Order NO. 2021 –23, effective May 11, 2021, Face Coverings will not be required, upon entry into public settings, for persons who have been vaccinated against COVID-19.
+Individuals who have not received vaccinations are encouraged to wear Face Coverings and practice effective Social Distancing in accordance with CDC and DHEC guidance.
 Thank you for your support and effort to battle COVID-19.

 Steps we are taking include the following: